Michigan Stadium: 21st century

 The Michigan lacrosse program was elevated to NCAA varsity status in spring 2011, effective in the 2011–12 academic year.
 The team played most of its 2012 games in Michigan Stadium, including a match against Ohio State on April 14, 2012, after the annual Wolverine football spring game.

+Before the 2023 season, new video boards were installed in the north and south end zones.
+The identically-sized screens each measure 152 by 55 ft or 8360 ft2, are the third-largest in college football behind the video boards at Jordan-Hare Stadium and Ross–Ade Stadium, and are among the largest in the world.
+The new video boards were part of a $41 million Michigan athletic department renovation that also upgraded the production room and audio system, and introduced a new LED stadium lighting system.

+The renovations also included replacing the video boards at Alumni Field at Carol Hutchins Stadium, home of Michigan softball; Cliff Keen Arena, home of Michigan men's gymnastics, women's volleyball, and wrestling; Phyllis Ocker Field, home of Michigan field hockey; Ray Fisher Stadium, home of Michigan baseball; and U-M Soccer Stadium, home of Michigan men's soccer and women's soccer.

 Seating and surface

 The stadium's original capacity was 72,000, but Fielding Yost made certain to install footings that could allow for expansion over 100,000 seats.
 Initially, all seating consisted of wooden bleachers.
 These were replaced with permanent metal seating in 1949 by Fritz Crisler, athletic director at the time.
 From 1927 to 1968, the stadium's field was natural grass.
 This was replaced with 3M TartanTurf in 1969 to give players better traction.
 However, this surface was thought to be unforgiving on players' joints, and the stadium returned to natural grass in 1991.
 This too became problematic, as the field's below-surface location near the water table made it difficult for grass to permanently take root.
 The field was converted to FieldTurf, an artificial surface designed to give grass-like playing characteristics, in 2003.
 In 2010, it was upgraded with a newer version of FieldTurf called Duraspine.